 - (1) Connect the transient generator to the primary input of the injection transformer.

 - (2) For each waveform, at the designated test level (VT or IT), record the voltage waveform with the calibration loop open or the current waveform with the calibration loop shorted, as applicable.
-Verify that each waveform complies with the relevant waveshape parameters shown on Figure CS117-1 through Figure CS117-6.
-It is not necessary for the transient generator to produce the associated voltage or current limit level (VL or IL) and waveshape.
+Verify that each waveform complies with the relevant waveshape parameters shown in Figure CS117-1 through Figure CS117-6.
+The transient generator doesn't need to produce the associated voltage or current limit level (VL or IL) and waveshape.
 However, if the transient generator is capable of reaching the designated limit level (VL or IL), record and verify the limit waveform at that generator setting.

-- (3) For the Multiple Stroke and Multiple Burst tests, also verify the applicable pulse patterns and timing identified on Figure CS117-7 and Figure CS117-8.
+- (3) For the Multiple Stroke and Multiple Burst tests, also verify the applicable pulse patterns and timing identified in Figure CS117-7 and Figure CS117-8.

 - c.
 EUT testing.

 - (1) Turn on the EUT and measurement equipment to allow sufficient time for stabilization.

 - (2) While applying transients, increase the generator setting until the designated test level (VT or IT) or the limit level (VL or IL) is reached.
 Adjustments shall be made in the generator settings and/or injection transformer configuration as necessary to enable the required test level (VT or IT) to be achieved in the tested cable unless the corresponding limit level (VL or IL) is reached first.
 Calibration shall then be repeated if changes are made to the injection transformer configuration.
 Record the waveforms and amplitude levels obtained.
 If the limit level (VL or IL) is reached before the test level (VT or IT), the test shall be reevaluated to determine if the test is acceptable as follows:

 - (a) If the transient generator produced a compliant limit waveform (amplitude and waveshape) during calibration, the test is acceptable.